carlosbrody/superior_colliculus_mutual_inhibition/A_REWRITE/README.md

 ### 2020-06-01.
 Starting 6-node on old optimization code

 None of the runs on `proanti006` through `proanti011` were going past pass 5, and only two made it past pass 4.
 The strategy has clearly failed.
 The old code would train to optimum on 50 trials; there do an evaluation, and if the model passed the evaluation, train to optimum on 1000 trials.
+The evaluation has now been put into `evaluateModel()` in the `ProAnti.jl` module.

-To facilitate this, the evaluation has been put into `evaluateModel()` in the `ProAnti.jl` module.
-There remains the question of whether new optimization procedures, using `Optim.jl` run faster than the old optimization procedures.
-For now, simply starting a 6-node run on 6 VMs (`proanti006` through `proanti011`), using the old optimization code, using files `sixNode_reduced_farm_C32.jl` and `sixNodeSetup_C32.jl`.
+We now have the question of whether new optimization procedures, using `Optim.jl` would run that old strategy faster than the old optimization procedures.
+Not answering that yet.
+For now, am taking what seems like a more guaranteed path.
+We are simply starting a 6-node run on 6 VMs (`proanti006` through `proanti011`), using the old optimization code.
+We are using files `sixNode_reduced_farm_C32.jl` and `sixNodeSetup_C32.jl`, which are almost identical to `opto_reduced_farm_C32.jl` and `setup_C32.jl`.
 Report files start with `r6` and farms go into `../../Farms_6N`.

 #### old code is slow, but is successfully reproducing old results, now in Julia 1.0